feilfeilundfeil/kotlin-native-suspend-function-callback/Readme.md

 ```
 The class `SuspendResult` is an implementation of https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/index.html
 that was made compatible with Kotlin Native (no inline functions etc.)

+Currently the plugin only supports:
+[] copying over annotations
+[] parameters + their nullability (no default values)
+Please check other limitations on https://github.com/Foso/MpApt

 ## Usage